rwblokzijl/Msc-thesis-EuroToken/thesis.md

     This leaves whether fully decentralized currencies can ever function as a global payment system to be determined.

-    Meanwhile, the world of payments outside of the crypto-sphere is also making a transformation.
+    Meanwhile, the world of payments outside the crypto-sphere is also making a transformation.
 With the use of physical money declining in favor of privately banked "IBAN money", payment systems are going digital.
 With decentralized cryptocurrencies insufficient as payment solutions, centrally controlled currencies like Tether and Diem, previously know as Libra, are trying to fill this exact hole in the market.
 Banks have been found unreliable, unavailable to many people across the world, and unable to provide the convenience and feature set of the new currencies.
-Consequently the global digital payment system may eventually belong to the first bidder, be they decentralized, run by governments, or by private, profit driven corporations.
+Consequently, the global digital payment system may eventually belong to the first bidder, be they decentralized, run by governments, or by private, profit driven corporations.

     We present EuroToken, a design for a CBDC that is focused on solving the open issues in cryptocurrencies from a perspective of a trustworthy central bank.
-By centralising some of the infrastructure required to run a cryptographically secure currency, we achieve a network that can scale to arbitrary size, handle off-line transactions, and remain price-stable and guaranteed in value by the Central Bank.
+By centralising some infrastructure required to run a cryptographically secure currency, we achieve a network that can scale to arbitrary size, handle off-line transactions, and remain price-stable and guaranteed in value by the Central Bank.

-    The EuroToken system is a Peer-to-Peer blockchain system that store every wallets history on the users personal device.
+    The EuroToken system is a Peer-to-Peer blockchain system that store every wallets' history on the users personal device.
 This allows basic transactions without an online connection.
 Double-spend prevention is handled by a set of centralised nodes that periodically verify the transactions of a given user and condenses their chain into a single "checkpoint" block for scalability.